flaskbb/flaskbb/docs/cli.rst

     .. describe:: --parent REVISION, -p REVISION

         Parent revision(s) of this revision.
+Only FlaskBB's and the branch's own revisions are accepted.

     .. describe:: --empty